The aim of learning Computing is to enable students to become active participants in the world. It isn't just about producing programmers.

 Our Computing Team

-(Vacant) - Curriculum Lead
+Amdad Miah - Curriculum Lead

-S Iqbal and T Hayward - Grove
+S Iqbal - Grove Campus

 Resources